cncf/glossary/LOCALIZATION.md

 ## Instructions to initiate a new localization

-### 1. Open an issue to notify initiation of a new localization
+### 1. Opening an issue to notify initiation of a new localization

 [Open an issue](https://github.com/cncf/glossary/issues/new/choose)
 and select the `Initiate a New Localization Team` template.